Project

 Meta

-Meta claims that it clearly labels all election-related and issue ads on Facebook and Instagram in the US, including by putting a "paid for by" disclosure from the advertiser at the top of the ad.
+Meta claims that it clearly labels all election-related and issue ads on Facebook and Instagram in the U.S., including by putting a "paid for by" disclosure from the advertiser at the top of the ad.

 Meta